CyVerse-learning-materials/dnasubway_guide/docs/step5.md

     !!!
 Warning "Sample Data"

             *"Mosquito"* dataset: We suggest first adding your \"user data\" and building an alignment and tree.
 You can return to this step later to build additional trees.
 Once Selected, click `Save Selections`{.interpreted-text role="guilabel"}.
 Follow the rest of the steps in this section and section B to create your tree.

 3. Click `Save Selections`{.interpreted-text role="guilabel"} to select data
 4. Click 'MUSCLE.' to run the MUSCLE program.
 5. Click 'MUSCLE' again to open the sequence alignment window.
     ![blue_align](./assets/dna_subway/blue_align.png){width="400px" height="200px"}
-6. Examine the alignment and then select the `Trim Alignment`{.interpreted-text role="guilabel"} button in the upper-left of the Alignment viewer\'
+6. Examine the alignment and then select the `Trim Alignment`{.interpreted-text role="guilabel"} button in the upper-left of the Alignment viewer'.

 **B. Build phylogenetic tree**